Proto-globalization: Tobacco

-Sugar cane
+Sugarcane

-Another commodity that was a prominent source of trade was the production of sugar from the crop sugar cane.
+Another commodity that was a prominent source of trade was the production of sugar from the crop sugarcane.
 The original habitat of sugar was in India, where it was taken and planted in various islands.
 Once reaching to the people of the Iberian Peninsula, it was further migrated across the Atlantic Ocean.
 In the 16th century, the first plantations of sugar were started in the New World, marking the last great stage of migration of the cane to the West.
 Because of the conflict of transporting sugar in its raw form, sugar was not associated with commerce until the act of refining it came into play; this act became the center for industry.
 Venice was the center for refining during the Middle Ages, therefore making them the chief traders of sugar.
-Although, the Spanish and Portuguese held the monopolies of the sugar cane fields in America, they were being supplied by Venice.
+Although, the Spanish and Portuguese held the monopolies of the sugarcane fields in America, they were being supplied by Venice.
 In the 17th century, England dominated Venice and became the center for refining and cultivating sugar; this leadership was maintained until the rise of French industry.
 Sugar throughout the 17th century was still considered a luxury until the latter half of the 17th century when the sugar was being produced in mass quantities making it available to the mass of the English people.
 This turn of events made the sugar a commodity, because the crop was not being used in only special occasion, but in all daily meals.